johadi/PostIt/README.md

   * Invalid group Id in any route ,like `api/group/y/user` will be rejected
   * Invalid routes are rejected

+  # API Documentation
+  You can find the API Documentation at [https://jimoh-postit.herokuapp.com/apidoc/](https://jimoh-postit.herokuapp.com/apidoc/)

   # Want to Contribute ?
   * Fork the repository
   * Make your contributions